 It wasn’t until we found ourselves buried in debt that I really gave plain yogurt a chance.
 Previously, I bought the more expensive sugared varieties in individual packaging.

 Once I started to drastically cut my grocery budget, I became a little more cut-throat in my yogurt buying: I only bought store brand on sale or a name brand on sale with a coupon.

 Now that I’m trying to clean up our family’s diet, I prefer the plain variety without all the added junk.

 Buy Plain Yogurt

 I’ve also used plain yogurt as a substitute for sour cream in dressings and in baking.
 It’s a key ingredient in Mix and Match Muffins and Chocolate Banana Marble Cake as well as our favorite topping for fish tacos, Yogurt-Dill Dressing.
-It makes Fish Tacos into Happiness on a Plate.
-Plain yogurt is also a fantastic base for marinades like this Buttermilk-Yogurt Marinade or Tandoori Chicken.
+My kids love the Yogurt Pancakes that are in the Good Cheap Eats cookbook. (affiliate link)

 Either way, plain yogurt is a healthy and economical ingredient.
 Most definitely a good cheap eat.

 Do you use plain yogurt in your cooking?

 This post was originally published on July 19, 2010.
 Pricing information has been updated.